Skip to main content Scroll Top

 It’s time for action.
-The absence of perimenopause education leads to unnecessary fear and worry.
-We share direct quotes as evidence.
+The absence of perimenopause education for women leads to unnecessary fear and worry.

 In many previous posts, we’ve touched on the need for anticipatory guidance — education delivered ahead of time (i.e., around age 35) about the changes that may arise during perimenopause.
 We believe making anticipatory guidance the norm will greatly reduce suffering.
-In this post, we share a historical perspective and quotes that highlight the impact of the absence of perimenopause education.
+In this post, we document repeated calls for perimenopause education for women going back to 1982.

-We certainly haven’t been the only ones calling for more perimenopause education.
-Lisa Selin Davis did in this great New York Times piece.
+And more recently, we certainly haven’t been the only ones calling for more perimenopause education for women.
+Lisa Selin Davis did so in this great New York Times piece.
 And there have been others, like Ada Calhoun in her book and Wency Leung.
 The nutty thing is people have been calling for this for a long, long time.

 In her 1982 book, Surviving the Change, prolific women’s health researcher and WLB advisor, Nancy Reame and co-authors, Joan Israel, Marilyn Poland, and Dell Warner used this quote as the dedication: